 My business background includes 20 years in the personal computer distribution and software industry, where I held executive-level positions in marketing, product marketing and purchasing for various regional and national computer distributors.
 Christine and I also owned a business in the motorcycle industry from 2001-2012, which designed, sold and installed motorcycle accent lighting.
 I’ve been a computer hobbyist and professional for over 35 years.
 I’m a major Apple fan, owning several of their products from the Apple Watch to the iMac.

-Within the parish I’m responsible for communications and the training and scheduling of our various liturgical ministers: readers, extraordinary ministers of holy communion, and altar servers.
+Within the parish I’m responsible for communications and the training and scheduling of our various liturgical ministers: readers and altar servers.
 I lead morning prayer (Lauds) at 6 AM every weekday in the church and assist at the Mass following at 6:30.
 I look forward to increasing our use of this website, social media and email to facilitate a better flow of information for all of our parishioners.
 I’ve recently established a weekly email newsletter using the FlockNote parish communication software.
 You can sign up to receive the newsletter and communications from other parish groups.

 My primary community ministry is to the homeless and those who are without adequate food, hygiene and medical care.
 Learn more about this ministry from our Facebook page.

 I maintain a personal blog, deaconscott.com, where I publish my homilies, information of interest about our Catholic faith, as well as an occasional musing on technology.

 As a deacon, I understand that my first calling is to know and fall deeply in love with Christ by daily participation in the Sacred Liturgy and through an increasing knowledge of Sacred Scripture.
 I am attempting to faithfully live out my diaconal ministry at Holy Ghost and throughout the Diocese of Knoxville in service of the Liturgy, of the Word, and of the Charity of of the people of God.
 Please pray for me.